-1 From the menu bar, select File > New, then select Layout > Editing (or press Ctrl-Shift-3).
+- From the menu bar, select File > New, then select Layout > Editing.
 MotionBuilder displays a new 3D scene using the Editing layout.
-This layout displays all the windows you need for your work in this tutorial.

-- 2 Click the Tutorials folder in the Asset browser. - 3 Drag the mia\blue asset (mia\blue.fbx file) from the Asset browser into the Viewer window, then select FBX Open > No Animation as shown in the following figure.
+This layout displays all the windows you need for your work in this tutorial. - 2 Click the Tutorials folder in the Asset browser. - 3 Drag the mia_blue asset (mia_blue.fbx file) from the Asset browser into the Viewer window, then select FBX Open > <No Animation> as shown in the following figure.